I just love to bake, cook, and try new things. It doesn't always come out the way I had in mind, but that's ok! It always tastes good.

 - baking powder, 1 sack, optional

-In the Netherlands, we measure cooking ingredients in kilos and grams, so it's a bit difficult for me to give you the measurements that are used in Great Britain or the USA.
+In the Netherlands, we measure cooking ingredients in kilos and grams.
+So it's a bit difficult for me to give you the measurements which are normal in Great Britain and the USA.
 I found a very easy-to-use measurement converter on the internet.
 Using that converter, it will be a piece of cake (to stay with the theme) to convert my measurements to the one you use.